 Is there a self-reflecting function in the mind?

-Is this cartoon in our head that is pushing the buttons or maybe not pushing the buttons or speaking through the microphone or not part of our self or not part of our self?
+Is this cartoon in our head, which is pushing the buttons or maybe not pushing the buttons or speaking through the microphone or not speaking through it, part of our self or not part of our self?